-Can you actually imagine a hidden beach located right off the East River, on the Brooklyn side?
+Can you actually imagine a hidden beach in Williamsburg, located right off the East River?

 Well, one of the most trendy neighborhoods in the moment is called Williamsburg.
 It’s the home of many of the coolest hot spots from bars, restaurants, nightclubs, countless stores and so much more!